darthhexx/servermattic/README.md

 ## Step 5:
 Run the deploy.sh script on the host you wish to deploy to.
 This will install the necessary support scripts and the base role

+## Step 6:
-To apply additional roles first create them in git and then run role.sh apply {rolename}.
+To apply additional roles first create them in git and then run /root/bin/role.sh apply {rolename}.
 This is also how you upgrade to a new tag of an existing role.

 ## Extras:
 There is a docker build file in the docker-build directory that can be used to test out your server deploys.
 You would need to set the servers.dat fields, specifically the IP address, for it to function as expected of course.